 Perkins Occupational Populations Support Services are funded through the Carl D. Perkins Grant.
 To make an appointment with the Perkins Counselor Call: 734-384-4167.
-The POPSS Office is located in the Learning Assistance Lab (Room 218 on the second floor of the Campbell Learning Resources Center).
+The POPSS Office is located in the Student Success Center (Room 218 on the second floor of the Campbell Learning Resources Center).
 Services include assistance with advising, career resources, academics, the financial aid process, disability services, non-traditional career resources and special events.

 To qualify, students must be enrolled or intending to enroll in one of the following state-approved occupational programs and meet one of the POPSS qualifications.